Former Syracuse mayor is running for NY governor

 A former top official in the New York Democratic Party is kicking off an independent run for governor.

-Polls show Gov. Andrew Cuomo with comfortable leads over actress Cynthia Nixon in the Democratic primary and Republican Dutchess County executive Marcus J. Molinaro in a general election matchup.
+Polls show Gov. Andrew Cuomo with comfortable leads over actress Cynthia Nixon heading into the Democratic primary, and Republican Dutchess County executive Marcus J. Molinaro in a general election matchup.

 The Times reports Monday that the governor may now face a four-way race in November.
 Nixon has already won the nomination of the Working Families Party, meaning she could stay on the ballot in the general election.